govau/service-manual/content/content-strategy/understand-channel-ecosystem/show-content-ecosystem/venn.md

 title: Venn diagram
 reverse: false
 stackPosition: top
-imageAlt: Venn diagram showing the Digital Transformation Agency’s content and channel ecosystem.
-It is very complex.
+imageAlt: Venn diagram showing overlaps potentially producing duplicate content in a content channel ecosystem.
+caption: Venn diagrams are really useful for conveying overlap.
+They can indicate the problem of multiple websites or departments producing the same content.
 level: 2
 display: 3
-long_description: new-long-description-venn.md
 ---

 Venn diagrams are really useful for conveying overlap.